 Lexicon for the Series of More-Than-Human Encounters

-A lot of the explanations of the concepts are found in public encyclopedia, but when possible we ask the speakers who used the word in their talks, to give their own definition.
-This is a learning lexicon: if you have a suggestion for a better description, feel free to contact Goedele.Nuyttens@vub.be or Eva.Decaesstecker@kaaitheater.be.
+Many of the explanations in this document come from public encyclopaedias, but whenever possible we ask speakers for their own descriptions of the lemmas they use.
+This is a learning lexicon: do you have a suggestion for a better description?
+Then let us know to Goedele.Nuyttens@vub.be or Eva.Decaesstecker@kaaitheater.be.

 Agential being/agency: the potential of doing something or acting upon something.